Skip to main content

 Biographical / Historical

 The collection originated with the Baltimore Camera Club.
 The photographs are probably the work of a Mr. Brown connected with the F.S. and G.L.
-Brown Machine Shop of Baltimore.
-The principals of this firm were Francis S. and George L. Brown, engineers and machinists, whose place of business was located at 20-26 E. Fort Avenue in 1900.
-At that time, the two lived in the same block of N. Arlington Ave., Francis at 1036 and George at 1030.
-The work of the firm included assisting inventors in working out ideas and building machines, including the television machine and the disc gramaphone.
-Francis S. Brown (ca. 1851-1934) married Martha Haen, and they later moved to 2917 Windsor Ave.
-A brother, Fred R. Brown was married to Margaret Brown; their son, F. Lorin Brown, born in 1893.
+Brown Machine Shop located at 20-26 East Fort Avenue in Baltimore, Maryland.
+The principals of this firm were Francis S. Brown (1851-1934) and his brother George Lorin Brown (1855-1928), who were engineers and machinists.
+The work of the firm included assisting inventors in working out ideas and building machines, including the television and the disc gramaphone.

 Extent